Cultural depictions of Charles IV, Holy Roman Emperor: Historiography

 Reviewing Pierre Monnet's recent work Karl IV.
 Der europäische Kaiser, Wihoda disagrees with Monnet's assertion that Wenceslaus (Wenzel) IV failed to understand his father's style of ruling.
 Wihoda opines that based on Monnet's portrayal alone, Charles's much praised diplomacy skills did not appear that impressive and that Wenceslaus had to bear the price of debt and isolation.
-In that context, Wenceslaus had to abandon Charles's old advisors (who were of high noble origins) and replace them with economic expers who were needed to fix the shattered economy.
+In that context, Wenceslaus had to abandon Charles's old advisors (who were of high noble origins) and replace them with economic experts who were needed to fix the shattered economy.
 In recent times, the traditional dichotomy between Charles (as the good king) and Wenceslaus (as the bad king, the good-for-nothing son who destroyed his father's inheritance) has been reviewed.
 While a completely reversed verdict is not formed, Wenceslaus is now seen in a more sympathetic light and some of his difficulties are traced back to problems arising from Charles's reign.
 Brady Jr. remarks that Charles's court's inability to deal with the great number of German-speaking immigrants in Bohemia (and the religious tensions this situation brought about) weakened public stability and decreased the chance for the Luxembourg imperial project's success.
-According to Brady, there was a contrast between the glittening, cultured court and the "reign of terrors" many commoners, especially immigrants, suffered.
+According to Brady, there was a contrast between the glittering, cultured court and the "reign of terrors" some commoners – mostly German immigrants alleged to be Waldensians – suffered.